derrian-distro/LoRA_Easy_Training_Scripts/README.md

 I created a rudimentary popup script for training XTI.
 I have only tested that the arguments are getting properly passed, beyond that I have not tested anything as I don't actually know how to train them.
 Please submit a bug report if you know how to train them, and it doesn't work for you, as I'd not know otherwise.

 ## Changelog
+- Apr 17, 2023
+  - Updated sd-scripts and LyCORIS, however no changes to the args have been made
+  - Changed the extraction script to kohya's implementation to allow for LoRA extraction.
 - Apr 14, 2023
   - Updated sd-scripts and LyCORIS
   - added the weighted captions arguments as well as support for the new DyLoRA.